 SPECIAL SPECIES SUBMISSION INSTRUCTIONS:

-G. BLACK-BELLIED WHISTING DUCK - The Black-bellied Whisting Duck, found in the southern United States and throughout Mexico is difficult to tell the difference between the male and female.
-Therefore either sex is allowed to certify
+- BLACK-BELLIED WHISTING DUCK – The Black-bellied Whisting Duck, found in the southern United States and throughout Mexico is difficult to tell the difference between the male and female.
+Therefore either sex is allowed to certify this species.

 Due to the fact that many hunters may have already successfully harvested a specific species that is very hard to attain, the UWC is now allowing the ability for a participant to certify up to 3 waterfowl species that have been previously harvested prior to the participant’s official start date for the UWC Challenge.
 To be eligible to certify a pre-harvested species one of the four following verification sources MUST BE confirmed prior to adding those species to a hunters certified species list.
 This is a one-time certification option.
 Once a bird has been certified using the Grandfather Clause it cannot be changed or reversed.

 Confirmation from a witness who was present at the time of the harvest.
 Ideally an outfitter who was present at the time of the harvest.
 However a hunting partner or other credible source is acceptable.
 Note: The witness WILL BE contacted via phone to confirm the accuracy of the species harvested.
 If the witness is not deemed to be a credible source that person may be unacceptable to use as SOURCE 1 in the Grandfather Clause.

 A photo of the hunter with the bird may be used as a second source.
 The photo must clearly show the hunter along with the species harvested.
 If there is any question on the species of the bird or the recognition of the hunter who harvested the bird, or the authenticity of the photo, the photo may be disqualified as acceptable using SOURCE 2 in the Grandfather Clause.